-The decay is at least exponential with correlation length $\xi = \xi{2D}$ (see Corollary 5).
-We furthermore prove a concentration result for N(A:B) expressing that it is highly unlikely that N(A:B) decays slower than with $\xi{2D}$ (see Corollary 6).
-This also allows us to draw a similar conclusions about the behavior of T(A:B) (see Corollary 7).
+For N(A:B), we can extend the applicability of our results to any size and shape of subsystems A and B; we find the decay to be at least exponential with correlation length $\xi = \xi{2D}$ (see Corollary 5).
+We furthermore prove a concentration result for N(A:B) expressing that it is highly unlikely that N(A:B) decays slower than with ξ{2D} (see Corollary 6).
+This also allows us to draw a similar conclusion about the behavior of T(A:B) (see Corollary 7).